lucas-ko/MicrosoftCloudNotes/EntraID-SmartLockout.md

 **Result:<br>**
 - Both attacker and legitimate user are locked out.
 During the lockout, user cannot successfully authenticate to all services relying on Entra ID (e.g., Microsoft 365, Azure Resource Manager, 3rd party integrated SaaS apps).
-Because affected user's lockout status is not replicated to on-premises Active Directory, they can still successfully authenticate to all on-prem workloads relying on AD.
+Because affected user's lockout status is not replicated to on-premises Active Directory, they can still successfully authenticate to all on-prem workloads relying on Active Directory.

 **What about passwordless users?
 Are their account susceptible to brute force attempts and malicious lockouts?**<br>
 Unfortunately yes, as currently you can't create an user object without specyfing its password, below creation attempt via _New-MGBetaUser_ proves that.<br>